kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 _That way we can prevent endpoint stealing to some degree._

 _Note: we can assign endpoint tokens per client session._
-_That’s more secure and allows using short non-secure tokens._
+_That's more secure and allows using short non-secure tokens._

 On the other hand, using a predefined token is a simpler but less secure alternative.
 In that case, the endpoint is manually added to the server, the server allocates a unique token and provides it to the user, the user embeds the token in the application.